 - In cases where a course exemption is approved, these credits will have to be replaced by an approved substitute course taken at McGill.

-Please note that the Cumulative Grade Point Average (CGPA) from your first degree will not be calculated into the CGPA of your second degree.
+Please note that the Cumulative Grade Point Average (CGPA) from your first undergraduate degree will not be calculated into the CGPA of your second undergraduate degree.
 You can find further information concerning GPA calculation here.

 Second Degree BA Requirements